CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-1--Types-and-Functions.lagda.md

 apply-twice = {!!}
 ```

-Pen and paper exercise: Check that `f ∘ id` and `id ∘ f` act the same
-as `f` on any argument.
-In Part 2 of this course, we'll be able to
-express that fact in theory and have Agda verify that it is correct!

 ## Pair types

 The other basic type forming operation we have is the type of pairs.
 The pair of the elements `a : A` and `b : B` is written `(a , b)`,
 which is an element of the type `A × B`.
-The space before the comma is
+The space before the comma in
-essential, without it Agda thinks you are referring to a variable
+a pair is required: without it Agda thinks you are referring to a
-called `a,` (which almost certainly doesn't exist).
+variable called `a,` (which almost certainly doesn't exist).

 ```
-pair× : {A : Type} → {B : Type} → A → B → (A × B)
+my-pair× : {A : Type} → {B : Type} → A → B → (A × B)
-pair× a b = (a , b)
+my-pair× a b = (a , b)
 ```

 To use a pair, we can "project" the first and second components